HMS Charity (R29): History in the Royal Navy

 Commissioned too late for service in the Second World War, Charity's pennant number was soon changed to D29.
 She formed part of the 14th (later 1st) Destroyer Squadron for service in the Mediterranean.
 She saw service, along with other Royal Navy ships in preventing illegal immigration into Palestine in 1947.

 Following the outbreak of hostilities Charity served during the Korean War, where she joined the 8th Destroyer Flotilla.
 She steamed 126000 nmi during the war, and her actions included destroying a train.
 The destroyer received a slight modernization, which involved the removal of one of her rear gun turrets ('X' mounting) which was replaced by mountings for two Squid anti-submarine launchers, which replaced her depth charges.
 She paid off into reserve in 1955.

 History in the Pakistan Navy

 Charity was sold to the United States Navy on 16 June 1958, for further transfer to the Pakistan Navy.
-She was renamed USS Shah Jehan.
+She was renamed Shah Jehan (DD-962).
 She was modernized by J. Samuel White in Cowes, England under a US contract and transferred to the Pakistan Navy as part of the Military Assistance Program on 16 December 1958 where she served as Shah Jahan (literally, "Emperor of the World", after Shah Jahan).